The Magical Snæfellsnes Peninsula in West-Iceland - Arnarstapi and Hellnar

-The extraordinary columnar basalt and cliff formations here are breathtaking in beauty and one of Iceland's most beautiful natural harbours is at Arnarstapi.
+The extraordinary columnar basalt and cliff formations here are breathtakingly beautiful and one of Iceland's most beautiful natural harbours is at Arnarstapi.

-Take a tour of the harbour and the sea cliffs during the breeding season of the birds and you will hear myriad of birds squawking, mostly kittiwakes, gulls, fulmars and the cranky Arctic tern.
+Take a tour of the harbour and the sea cliffs during the breeding season of the birds and you will hear a myriad of birds squawking, mostly kittiwakes, gulls, fulmars and the cranky Arctic tern.

 In former times Arnarstapi was a vibrant community.
 My photo below is one of the best-known photo motives from Arnarstapi, with Mt.
 Stapafell with the white house and the cliffs in the foreground.
-I am sure that most people who visit Arnarstapi take this kind of photo.

 This is such an extraordinary location for a summer house.
 Now my aunt has built a summer house at Hellnar, only a few km away from Arnarstapi, so I stay with her from time to time.

 I want to show you more photo opportunities for Mt.
 Stapafell from Arnarstapi.
-Like this one below with the black and white house, which is called Amtmannshúsið in Icelandic, as it was the residence of the Danish Prefect back when Iceland belonged to Denmark.
+Like the one below with the black and white house, which is called Amtmannshúsið in Icelandic, as it was the residence of the Danish Prefect back when Iceland belonged to Denmark.

 Isn't it pretty :)

 The mountain looks like a pyramid only from this direction, but if you drive up by it and visit Sönghellir cave then you will have a totally different view of Mt.
 Stapafell.

 When I meditate on the glacier and Mt.
 Stapafell I sense a lot of violet energy coming from Mt.
 Stapafell, so this mountain seems to be as magical as Snæfellsjökull glacier.

 Three or four of his people went outside and saw a convoy of about 10 horses, plus the horses which people were riding on.

 Three women were riding in a sidesaddle; these women and the convoy rode towards a hill in the rocks above the rift Pumpa.
 The whole group seemingly disappeared into the hill: they were elves relocating.

 The Icelandic medium Margrét Thorlacius from Öxnafell (1908-1989) had a summer cottage at Arnarstapi.
 She was well-known in Iceland for her psychic abilities.

 From her summer cottage at Arnarstapi she had a view of Sölvahamar cliff.
 You might remember Sölvahamar from my Bárður Snæfellsás travel-blog: Bárður Snæfellsás - the Mythical Protector of the Snæfellsnes Peninsula in West-Iceland.